bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+- The DOM is a document object model where it a document on a browser.
+It is a language neutral
 2. What is an event?
+- It is basically something that makes an action happen.
 3. What is an event listener?
+- It is a procedure that waits for an event to happen.
-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to make it easier to decipher for the future developers
 5. What is a component?
+Dry resuable chunks of code that can be independent